Scott Burris, Ph.D.

 Dr. Burris has also been recognized for outstanding research and has won numerous awards for conference presentations, including being first runner-up for Outstanding Research Presentation at the 2008 AAAE meeting in Reno.
 Burris is a former winner of the Alan A. Kahler Award, which is given to the outstanding dissertation within the AAAE organization.

-Dr. Burris is the current advisor for the Texas Tech chapter of Collegiate FFA.
+Dr. Burris currently serves as the Graduate Studies Coordinator for the department and is the advisor for the Texas Tech chapter of Collegiate FFA.
 He earned his B.S. in interdisciplinary agriculture from Texas Tech University and M.S. and Ph.D. in agricultural education from the University of Missouri.

 You can contact Dr. Burris at (806) 834-8689 or email@example.com.